HackYourFuture/JavaScript3/Week1/README.md

 ## 2. Asynchronous JavaScript and XML (AJAX)

 AJAX is the idea that data can be loaded into a webpage without refreshing the entire website.
+The term is a

 ### XMLHttpRequests (XHR)